When Substance Abuse Treatment is Needed

 This becomes crystal clear as the consequences begin to mount right alongside the increasing drug or alcohol use.
 As your priorities shift to focus almost solely on your next drink, fix, or pill, all sorts of fallout begin piling up.
 Work or academic performance suffers, family relationships are strained, you have increasing financial problems, responsibilities are avoided, or maybe you got a DUI.
 These are your wake-up calls, though, the signs that you need to get some help.
 Don’t ignore them.

 Unless your substance use disorder is mild or very new, most likely your first step of the recovery journey will be detox and withdrawal.
-Detox is the process where the body rids itself of the toxins and residues associated with the substance.
+A residential detox is the process where the body rids itself of the toxins and residues associated with the substance.
 It is important to begin with detox so that you can enter the active treatment phase of recovery with a clear head, as therapy demands your ability to concentrate and focus for it to be effective.

 After stopping the drug or alcohol use your body will not be happy.
 The brain chemistry and nervous system has been adjusting to the influx of the substance, so when you stop using the substance there will be withdrawal symptoms.
 Withdrawal is highly unpleasant and is best accomplished in a medical environment where you can have the support and monitoring you need.
 Detox professionals will administer medications that will help mitigate many of the unpleasant withdrawal symptoms, as well as off the emotional support you need to stay the course.

-Inpatient Substance Abuse Treatment Program
+Inpatient Substance Abuse Treatment vs Outpatient

 Although there are outpatient treatment programs available for mild substance use disorders, an inpatient substance abuse treatment program will provide a much higher standard of care.
 The inpatient programs offer a respite from the stresses of daily life or from a home environment that is not supportive of recovery.
 In inpatient care you will have 24-hour support within a structured setting that allows you to reestablish healthy routines.